Piranha: Reputation

 A common falsehood is that they can be attracted by blood and are exclusively carnivores.
-A Brazilian legend called "piranha cattle" states that they sweep the rivers at high speed and attack the first of the cattle entering the water, allowing the rest of the group to traverse the river.
+A Brazilian legend called "piranha cattle" says that they sweep the rivers at high speed and attack the first of the cattle entering the water, allowing the rest of the group to traverse the river.
 These legends were dismissed through research by Hélder Queiroz and Anne Magurran and published in Biology Letters.